Taking the Train – Rinko Bags

 The Tokkaido Shinkansen as well as the Sanyo/Kyushu shinkansen run across the backbone of Japan and connect some of the best places for cycling in Japan including, Tokyo, Osaka, Hiroshima, the Shimanami Kaido and others.

 The Tokkaido Shinkansen Trains are built to accomodate the maximum number of people and consequently there is limited space for bicycles inside the train.
+Unless using the space behind the rear seats, don’t try and put more than 1 bicycle in the area between any two cars (referred to as the “deck” between cars in Japan)

 Additionally, a bicycle is not to fit in just one of the luggage spaces (as the reservation is only the space behind one seat) so unless you travel with friends and book all the seats there is a good chance that someone else may have reserved the other portion of the oversized baggage area leaving you without enough space to put the bicycle.